syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.NETCORE/templates.md

 ## Empty (unrated) symbol template

 To customize the appearance of **unrated** items, you can use the `emptyTemplate` tag directive.
 It allows you to specify the desired custom content for the unrated items.
-The [RatingItemContext](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.RatingItemContext.html) is passed as a `context` to the template, allowing it to access information about the un-rated item, such as its `Value` and `Index`.
+The `value` and `index` are available in the template context for accessing information about the un-rated item.
 If the `fullTemplate` is not defined, the `emptyTemplate` will be used as the default for both rated and unrated items.
 You can apply custom styles to differentiate between the rated and unrated states of the items.

-{% if page.publishingplatform == "aspnet-mvc" %}

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/rating/Templates/bottom-left-position/razor %}
+{% include code-snippet/rating/templates/empty-template/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="FabPosition.cs" %}
-{% include code-snippet/rating/Templates/bottom-left-position/position.cs %}
-{% endhighlight %}
 {% endtabs %}

-{% endif %}

 ![Asp.Net Core Rating Component with EmptyTemplate](./images/rating-empty-template.png)

-N> The current value of the rating item available in the template context (`RatingItemContext`)  as `Value` and in the rating item element as CSS Variable (`--rating-value`) can be used to support precision in templates.
+N> The current value of the rating item available in the template context as `value` and in the rating item element as CSS Variable (`--rating-value`) can be used to support precision in templates.

 ## Full (rated) symbol template

 To customize the appearance of **rated** items in the Syncfusion Asp.Net Core rating component, you can use the `fullTemplate` tag directive.
 This directive allows you to specify a custom layout for the rated items, which can include any content you desire.
-The [RatingItemContext](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.RatingItemContext.html) is passed as a `context` to the template, allowing it to access information about the rated item, such as its `Value` and `Index`.

-{% if page.publishingplatform == "aspnet-mvc" %}
+The `value` and `index` are available in the template context for accessing information about the rated item.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/rating/Templates/bottom-left-position/razor %}
+{% include code-snippet/rating/templates/full-template/tagHelper %}
 {% endhighlight %}
-{% highlight c# tabtitle="FabPosition.cs" %}
-{% include code-snippet/rating/Templates/bottom-left-position/position.cs %}
-{% endhighlight %}
 {% endtabs %}

-{% endif %}

 ![Asp.Net Core Rating Component with FullTemplate](./images/rating-full-template.png)